sara-sabr/ITStrategy/_pages/en/strategy-learning-automating-improving.md

 ### Goals

 - Continuously learn, automate and improve
-- Reduce lead time for changes and delivery of services
+- Reduce lead time for changes and delivery of services/devices
 - Recover faster incidents and errors
 - Reduce frequency of incidents and errors
-- Show improvement

 #### Align with GC IT Direction